ClimateVoice/gifmaker/README.md

 # gifmaker
-Upload your facebook picture and create an #allinonclimate gif.
+Upload your facebook picture and create an #AllinOnClimate gif.

 ## Instructions